 I just love going into the winter season knowing that I have everything I need in my food pantry, including emergency food, so I am ready when the first big snowstorm comes.

 In the summer it’s hot.
 We want foods that are light and crisp and cool.

 When the weather turns cooler in fall and winter, people look towards warmer comfort foods to make them feel better and raise their temperature.
-This means more soups, stews, casseroles, breads and such.
+This means more soups, stews, casseroles, pieces of bread and such.
 Is your pantry ready with all of the ingredients you need to keep on hand for these kinds of meals?

 Now is the time to make the switch from salads to stews.
 Vegetables change with different seasons as well as the types of meats that people like to eat.
 There is just something comforting to come home to a nice hot and hearty meal when the weather outside is crisp.

-I just love to have a pot of soup or a chunky stew simmering on the stove top this time of year.
+I just love to have a pot of soup or a chunky stew simmering on the stovetop this time of year.
 Baking is another thing I find myself doing a lot of during the winter months.
-The additional bonus is that it also help warm up the whole house.
+The additional bonus is that it also helps warm up the whole house.

 Preparing your Kitchen Food Pantry

 Most of the items you have are probably common staples that any pantry needs.
 Because you might be making more sauces or desserts, be sure to stock up on those kinds of ingredients.

 There is nothing wrong with having two bags of flour especially if you will use them.
 Dry staples will last a while when kept in a dry, cool and dark place.